percona/k8spsmdb-docs/docs/options.md

 * `my-cluster-name-mongos` for the mongos Pods,

+!!! note
-**NOTE**: To find the cluster name, you can use the following command:
+    To find the cluster name, you can use the following command:

 ```bash
 $ kubectl get psmdb